 However, the good news is that visceral fat has an extremely good blood supply and is therefore metabolised for energy rather efficiently.

 This means that a halfway decent diet and exercise programme should get rid of it a reasonable pace.

-The following is part of an interview conducted with Nick Mitchell by Kevin Braddock of the national newspaper The Daily Mail in which he discusses the dreaded beer belly and some of its causes and solutions…
+The following is part of an interview conducted with Nick Mitchell by Kevin Braddock of the national newspaper The Daily Mail.
+He discusses the dreaded beer belly and some of its causes and solutions.